jak9527/RIT-Mock-EStore/README.md

+#WARNING!
+Database is currently down, so the project will not work just by pulling it.
+For the foreseeable future, this will remain the case.
+##For a demonstration of the project, view the following video: INSERT HERE

 # E-Store:  RIT Garage Sale

 An online E-store system built in Java 18 with Angular and Spring Boot that uses MongoDB Atlas for storage.